vielhuber/dbhelper/README.md

 - it creates triggers for all insert/update/delete events (if not exists)
 - it deletes old logging entries based on the ```delete_older``` option

-you should run this method after a schema change (e.g. in your migrations) and you can also run it on a daily basis via cron. note that blob columns are automatically excluded.
+you should run this method after a schema change (e.g. in your migrations) and you can also run it on a daily basis via cron. it is recommened to exclude blob/bytea columns.

 the logging table has the following schema: